Home » Horiatiki Salad

 Make It A Meal

-Horiatiki Salad pairs exceptionally well with grilled dishes, such as Pork Souvlaki, making it a perfect addition to any barbecue or picnic.
+Horiatiki Salad pairs exceptionally well with grilled dishes, such as Pork Souvlaki, making it a perfect addition to any barbecue or picnic, and don’t forget the Greek Green Beans!
 For a lighter fare, serve it alongside warm pita bread and some tzatziki for a delightful meal.

 A bowl of Horiatiki Salad with feta cheese on top.